-Most graduate programs in Psychology are research-based.
+Most graduate programs in Psychological Science are research-based.
 Therefore, undergraduate research experience can both (1) give you an indication of whether or not a research-oriented graduate program is a good fit for you, and (2) provide a setting for you to develop and demonstrate your research skills for graduate admissions offices.
 Undergraduate research experience generally is expected for graduate admission.

 Research with a professor can provide an intense working relationship that allows the professor to support your professional development and identify your strengths in work or graduate school recommendations.
 Research enhances your undergraduate credentials.

 APLE (Academic Programs for Learning and Engagement)

 APLE (Academic Programs for Learning and Engagement) is the term used by the College of Arts and Sciences for opportunities to do research with faculty members and to get hands-on experience in internships.
 Science students typically work in research laboratories both in Arts and Sciences and in the Medical School, others become involved in the local community through internships and service-learning projects, and still others follow their interests in settings far from the University of Vermont both in the United States and abroad.
 Check out this website for funding for your research as well.

 - Think about your own interests and the area(s) of Psychological Science that captured your interest.

 - Look over the research interests of our faculty on this web site.
 Contact faculty members for independent study, volunteer, or work-study positions in their laboratories or community settings.